 Research process starts with the collection of data, which plays a significant role in the statistical analysis.
 We quite commonly use the term ‘data’ in the different context.
-However, in general, it indicates the facts or statistics gathered by the researcher for analysis.
-When the data is processed and transformed in such a way that it becomes useful to the users, it is known as information.
-A layperson uses the word data and information interchangeably, but the fact is that there is a huge difference between data and information, which we have presented for you in the given article excerpt.
-Have a look.
+However, in general, it indicates the facts or statistics gathered by the researcher for analysis in their original form.
+When the data is processed and transformed in such a way that it becomes useful to the users, it is known as ‘information’.

 Content: Data Vs Information

 |Meaning||Data means raw facts gathered about someone or something, which is bare and random.||Facts, concerning a particular event or subject, which are refined by processing is called information.|

 |What is it?||It is just text and numbers.||It is refined data.|

 |Dependency||Does not depend on information.||Without data, information cannot be processed.|

 Data is defined as the collection of facts and details like text, figures, observations, symbols or simply description of things, event or entity gathered with a view to drawing inferences.
 It is the raw fact, which should be processed to gain information.
 It is the unprocessed data, that contains numbers, statements and characters before it is refined by the researcher